People ask this question more than any other. I’ve heard it hundreds of times:

 Are you crazy?

 I rode a desk in misery from kindergarten to cubicle and nobody batted an eye.
-Now I ride a bicycle around the world I love and people think I’m insane.
+Now I ride a bicycle around the world with a big smile on my face and people think I’m insane.
 That is crazy.

 But why are you doing this?

 Because it makes me happy and because the life I left behind didn’t.
 God knows why, but only from a bicycle seat can I catch my reflection in the world and love what I see.